Creamed Honey from Shelley, Idaho

 5. Wound Healing

 Honey has been used for centuries to treat wounds and burns.
-Its antibacterial and anti-inflammatory properties can help in wound healing by keeping the area clean.
+Its antibacterial and anti-inflammatory properties can help wound healing by keeping the area clean.
 Applying honey topically can help speed up the healing process.
 Of course, always talk to your doctor first.
 35 OTC Medications You Should Store

 6. Allergy Relief

-Local raw honey contains trace amounts of pollen from the area it was produced.
+Local raw honey contains trace amounts of pollen from the area where it was produced.
 Some research suggests that consuming local honey may help reduce seasonal allergy symptoms by desensitizing the body to allergens.
 Allergies: What You Need to Know

 7. Digestive Aid